piles and haemorrhoid

 Best Diet for Haemorrhoids: What to Eat and Avoid

-Why: A high-fiber diet softens stool and promotes smoother bowel movements, reducing the need to strain—one of the leading causes of haemorrhoids.
+Why: A high-fiber diet helps soften stools and promotes smoother bowel movements, reducing straining—a key contributing factor in haemorrhoids.

 What to Eat: